 Recharging Power Wheels Battery without Charger

-The battery should be charged for the time stated in the user handbook.
-Oh, and don’t overcharge it, either (the battery should not be plugged in for more than 30 hours).
+Battery charging times must be adhered to as specified in the user guide.
+Avoid charging excessive fees, though (the battery should not be plugged in for more than 30 hours).

 Power Wheel Battery Life

 With routine battery care, most batteries can last between one and three years.
 However, you might need to get a new battery if yours is more than a few years old.
 It’s not uncommon for batteries to fail over time due to being overcharged.